George Bush, former first lady issue statement on Afghanistan with message to US troops, veterans

 The swift fall of Kabul to Taliban fighters and the subsequent chaos in the country has sparked new criticism of the two-decade effort.

-Bush, who criticized the withdrawal of U.S. and NATO troops from Afghanistan in July, said he watched the tragic events unfolding with "great sadness."
+Bush, who criticized the withdrawal of U.S. and NATO troops from Afghanistan in July, said he watched the tragic events unfolding with "deep sadness."
 He pointed out that President Biden promised to evacuate the Afghans who have been at the "forefront of progress inside their nation."

 "The United States government has the legal authority to cut the red tape for refugees during urgent humanitarian crises.
 And we have the responsibility and the resources to secure safe passage for them now, without bureaucratic delay," his statement read.